Clarivate-LSPS/tMDataLoader/README.md

 				ExpressionDataToUpload <-- same for this one
 				MetaDataToUpload <-- same for this one
-		Internal Studies <-- put internal studies here MyStudy
+		Internal Studies <-- put internal studies here MyStudyFolder
+				MyStudy
 					ClinicalData
 					ExpressionData
 					MetaData
 		_MetaData <-- you can put metadata here if it contains metadata for several studies.
 Each .txt file will be processed.

 Basically, the first level of the directory defines the top category in the Dataset Explorer tree.
-The second level defines the study name that will be used in the tree.
+The last level (before Clinical/Expression folders) defines the study name that will be used in the tree.
+All folders in between define intermediate folders in the Dataset Explorer tree.

 Please, refer to the data format description for further information.